 Alcohol and substance use

-Excessive alcohol or drug use in someone with epilepsy is dangerous and increases the risk of seizures, injury and death.
+Excessive alcohol or drug use in someone with epilepsy is not recommended and can increase the risk of seizures, injury and death.

 These substances are often associated with forgetting medication, sleep deprivation, poor diet and poor health, all which can make some people more likely to have poorly controlled seizures.
 So, it is important you consider this when deciding whether to drink alcohol or take illicit drugs.